reyluchaabiell/Cybersecurity-Journey/labs/HackTheBox/pterodactylctf_htb/tuwalk.md

 | Local mail hints | Do not leave sensitive operational clues in plain text. |
 | `udisks` Privilege Escalation | Apply system patches and restrict risky local permissions. |

-# 14. Defensive Lessons Learned
+# Phase 6: Defensive Lessons Learned

 This machine is valuable because every offensive step maps to a defensive lesson.